Visit Clear Creek Safely

 Clear Creek runs through the heart of Golden, offering scenic beauty, recreation, and a valuable natural resource all in one popular, sparkling package.
 Fishermen, kayakers, tubers, sunbathers, runners, bikers, skateboarders, walkers, gold-panners…almost everyone who lives in or visits Golden is drawn to the banks of this popular waterway and the Clear Creek Trail system that runs alongside it for one of the many recreational opportunities it affords.
 Clear Creek has also been the center of Golden’s commerce since the City was founded, providing a natural water source for Coors Brewery, and the center of many a gold miner’s hopes and dreams during the Gold Rush.
 Today, the Creek continues to be Golden’s central hub of activity.

 Clear Creek is at LEVEL GREEN indicating that flows are moderate, use caution.

 Caution should always be exercised when recreating in or near the Creek.

 Creek Safety Status

 Look for colored flags along Clear Creek that correspond to the safety levels on the Creek Warning Flags sign.

 - Green Flag: Moderate Flows – Clear Creek is open to all uses.
 Please use regular caution in the creek

-- Yellow Flag: Moderate to High Flow – Considered unsafe for children under 18.
+- Yellow Flag: Moderate to High Flow – Not recommended for children under 18.
 Clear Creek is open to all uses.
 Please exercise heightened caution while in the creek.